Latent Dirichlet Allocation

 Generally speaking, LDA is not a method for classification per se, but uses a generative approach.
 What this means is that you don’t need to provide known class labels and then infer the patterns.
 Instead, the algorithm generates a probabilistic model that is used to identify groups of topics.
 You can use the probabilistic model to classify either existing training cases, or new cases that you provide to the model as input.

 A generative model can be preferable because it avoids making any strong assumptions about the relationship between the text and categories, and uses only the distribution of words to mathematically model topics.

-The theory is discussed in this paper, available as a PDF download: Online Learning for Latent Dirichlet Allocation: Hoffman, Blei, and Bach
+The theory is discussed in this paper, available as a PDF download: Latent Dirichlet Allocation: Blei, Ng, and Jordan

 The implementation in this module is based on the Vowpal Wabbit library (version 8) for LDA.